-Major companies have been conducting some R&D outside their headquarters’ countries for decades.
-But increasing attention on regulations and policies around visas, labour movement, and how to govern the sharing of knowledge and technology are causing some to question how sustainable their integrated global innovation networks are.
+Major companies have been conducting some R&D outside their headquarters countries for decades.
+In 2015 it was determined that 94% of major corporations conduct their R&D in multiple countries.
+But increasing attention on regulations and policies for visas, labor movement, and the regulations governing the sharing of knowledge and technology are causing some companies to question how sustainable their integrated global innovation networks are.

 At PwC, our purpose is to build trust in society and solve important problems.
 We’re a network of firms in 158 countries with more than 250,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com.